Last updated: January 2026 · 8 min read

 Online Submission

-Submit complete application package through SJ Permits online portal with all required documentation.
+Submit documents through SJ Permits online portal, ensuring all required materials are included.

 - 4